-Give your child a fun, unique, and adventurous learning experience that will last a lifetime.
-At Drumlin Farm Community Preschool, children learn through hands-on nature-based experiences that address the developmental needs of children ages 3 to 5 as they explore the varied habitats at the sanctuary.
+At Mass Audubon's Drumlin Farm Community Preschool, children learn through hands-on nature-based experiences that address the developmental needs of children ages 3 to 5 as they explore the varied habitats at the sanctuary.

-A sense of self and community are created through cooperative experiences and shared discoveries.
+A sense of self and community is created through cooperative experiences and shared discoveries.
 Through outdoor adventures, art and cooking activities, books, music, and movement, children learn emergent math, science, and literacy skills as they investigate stimulating natural history topics.

 Investigating the forests, fields, wetlands, and farm encourages emotional connections to the land, promotes physical development, and fosters a sense of discovery.

-Spontaneous Play in Nature
+Outdoor Play in Nature

-Planting and Harvesting
+Planting & Harvesting

 Children are involved in the life cycle of growing food on the farm—from planting to harvesting and tasting.
 Along with these hands-on experiences, they are also learning about farming, soil, water, and plants.

 We are so fortunate to be able to provide a variety of authentic opportunities for children to share meaningful connections with animals, including:

 - Visits with a resident animal ambassador from Mass Audubon’s Wildlife Care Center at Drumlin Farm (a long-term care facility for injured or human-habituated wildlife that cannot survive in the wild).